-Our family did the Fremantle Prison True Crime Tour recently, this post is all about our experience and whether we thought it was worth the money.
+Our family recently did the Fremantle Prison True Crime Tour; this post is about our experience and whether we thought it was worth the money.

 When it comes to prisons, most people think of Alcatraz.
-However, Fremantle Prison in Perth, Western Australia is a prison that is definitely worth a visit.
+However, Fremantle Prison in Perth, Western Australia, is a prison that is worth visiting.
 Fremantle Prison is the only UNESCO World Heritage Site in Perth and is the largest convict-built structure in Western Australia (and the most intact convict building in the Southern Hemisphere).
-The prison was in use from 1851 until 1991 and now serves as a tourist attraction.
+The prison was used from 1851 until 1991 and is now a tourist attraction.

 Disclosure: This post may contain affiliate links (of which we use) so we may receive a small amount of commission if you buy something through them.
 As an Amazon Associate, I earn from qualifying purchases.
 You can read the full disclaimer here.